-If you haven’t pursued the world of walking, or more specifically power walking, it might just be your time.
+If you haven’t pursued the world of power walking it might just be your time.
 With countless studies proving its effectiveness in benefitting your health, learning how to power walk will keep you moving well into your future.
 Power walking is one of the most maintainable workouts a person can add to their life.